blockchain-etl/ethereum-etl/docs/commands.md

     The [schema](https://github.com/blockchain-etl/ethereum-etl-postgres/tree/master/schema)
     and [indexes](https://github.com/blockchain-etl/ethereum-etl-postgres/tree/master/indexes) can be found in this repo [ethereum-etl-postgres](https://github.com/blockchain-etl/ethereum-etl-postgres).
-- The command saves its state to `sync/last_synced_block.txt` file where the last synced block number is saved periodically.
+- The command saves its state to `last_synced_block.txt` file where the last synced block number is saved periodically.
 - Specify either `--start-block` or `--last-synced-block-file` option. `--last-synced-block-file` should point to the file where the block number, from which to start streaming the blockchain data, is saved.
 - Use the `--lag` option to specify how many blocks to lag behind the head of the blockchain.
 It's the simplest way to